MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/quickstart-deploy-python-web-service.md

 The example for this quickstart is stored in a Jupyter notebook.
 This notebook format allows you to not only see the code alongside detailed explanations, but also allows you to try out the code.

 This example walks through the deployment of a Python model as a web service hosted in Machine Learning Server.
-We will build a simple linear model using the [rx_lin_mod](../../python-reference/revoscalepy/rx-lin-mod.md) function from the [revoscalepy package](../../python-reference/revoscalepy/revoscalepy-package.md) installed with Machine Learning Server or [locally](../../install/python-libraries-interpreter.md).
+We will build a simple linear model using the [rx_lin_mod](../../python-reference/revoscalepy/rx-lin-mod.md) function from the [revoscalepy package](../../python-reference/revoscalepy/revoscalepy-package.md) installed with Machine Learning Server or [locally on Windows machine](../../install/python-libraries-interpreter.md).
 This package requires a connection to Machine Learning Server.

 The notebook example walks you through how to:
 + Create and run a linear model locally